spencerhurt/spencerhurt.github.io/_pages/about.md

 I previously worked in watershed science and management, including the <a href="https://research.fs.usda.gov/psw/forestsandranges/locations/casparcreek">Caspar Creek Experimental Watersheds</a> (located in a coastal redwood forest) and <a href="https://www.fs.usda.gov/r03/gila">Gila National Forest</a> in southwestern New Mexico.
 I am skilled in hydraulic and hydrologic modeling, monitoring water quality and stream health, and implementing revegetation and low-tech process-based restoration (LTPBR) projects.

 I graduated summa cum laude from the University of Colorado Boulder with a BA in Astrophysics and Planetary Science.
-During this time, I conducted research on exoplanetary systems and fell in love with Bayesian statistics and modeling.
+During this time, I conducted research on exoplanetary systems and developed an affinity for Bayesian statistics and modeling.
 Afterwards, I worked several years as an engineer at the <a href="https://www.uwyo.edu/physics/observatories/wiro.html">Wyoming Infrared Observatory (WIRO)</a>.